PulseID Privacy Policy

 How long we keep your data

-Each venue sets its own retention period (default 30 days for scans and 1 year for flags).
-Scans older than the retention period are deleted automatically by a daily cleanup job, including the front-of-ID image, unless the scan is tied to an active flag at that venue.
+Retention depends on the location and on the law of the state where the location operates.
+As a baseline, each location sets its own retention period (by default, 30 days for scans and 1 year for flags).
+Scans older than that period are deleted automatically by a daily cleanup job, including the front-of-ID image, unless the scan is tied to an active flag at that location.
 Deletions are audit-logged.

-To exercise any of these rights, email [email protected] with the venue name, the approximate date/time of the scan, and (if you have it) the last four characters of the license number scanned.
-We will respond within 45 days as required by MCDPA.
+To exercise any of these rights, email [email protected] with the location name, the approximate date/time of the scan, and (if you have it) the last four characters of the license number scanned, so we can locate your record.
+We will respond within the time required by your state's law (generally 45 days).
+Note that in zero-retention states there may be no individual record to retrieve or delete, because none was kept.

 Security